$1,500

 - In the Central Valley, you can get by with buses and ride-sharing apps (Uber and DiDi both operate).
 In beach towns and rural areas, a car is essentially mandatory.
 Public transport outside the Central Valley is limited and unreliable.
 A reliable used SUV (4x4 recommended for unpaved roads) costs $15,000–$25,000.
 New cars are expensive due to import duties — typically 30–50% more than US prices.

-- What is the internet quality like?
+- What is the internet quality like for remote work?

 - Internet quality has improved dramatically.
-In the Central Valley, Escazú, and major towns, fiber connections deliver 50–200 Mbps reliably.
+In the Central Valley, Escazú, and major towns, fiber connections deliver 50–300 Mbps reliably.
 Beach towns have good coverage in developed areas (Tamarindo and Nosara both have fiber in the center) but can be spotty on the outskirts.
 Starlink is increasingly popular in rural and coastal areas.
 For remote work, the internet is adequate in most expat-popular areas, but always test before committing to a lease.

 - Is Costa Rica safe for families with children?